ibm-cloud-docs/appid/manageidp.md

 {: tip}

 1. Go to the **Manage Authentication > Authentication settings** tab of the service dashboard.
-2. To allow sign in without the need for user interaction, toggle refresh token to **Enabled**.
+2. In the **Sign-in Expiration** tab, toggle refresh token to **Enabled**.
-2. In the **Sign-in Expiration** tab, add a value for each token type as descirbed in the following table.
+3. For each token type, add a value for each token type as described in the following table.

   <table>
-    <caption>Table 1.
+    <caption>Table 3.
 Token types and customization options</caption>
     <tr>
       <th>Token type</th>
       <th>Description</th>